wso2/docs-is/en/docs/references/extend/federation/write-a-custom-oauth2-federated-authenticator.md

 ---

-## Configure an application with the custom federated authenticator
+### Configure the SP with the custom federated authenticator

 1. On the WSO2 IS Management Console, go to **Main > Identity > Service Providers > Add**.
 2. Enter a Service Provider name and click **Register** to add the new service provider.